 If it's your first safari or the first time you are bringing your children along, then please read the following advice:

-- Wild animals are not like those in documentaries or animated movies.
-Documentaries take months – even years – of footage and piece it together to make an exciting chain of events that seem like they happened over the course of a few minutes.
+- Seeing animals in the wild is not the same as in animated movies or documentaries where footage shot over the course of a few months is often pieced together to make an exciting few minutes.
 Lions, especially, are very quiet during the day because they usually hunt at night.
 Most often, you’ll find a pride sleeping off a big meal or resting in the shade.
-Children may complain that this is ‘boring’ so set the scene long before you arrive on safari and explain what you’re likely to see.
+Children may be disappointed so set the scene long before you arrive on safari and explain what you’re likely to see.

-- If you are lucky enough to see a kill, remember that it involves real blood (which may have a strong smell) and intense stress and pain for the prey until it takes its last breath.
-Antelope may call out, you may hear bones being crushed, those running away could break their legs, a lion might get its jaw broken from a mighty kick… there is no mercy in the pursuit of food or in doing all it takes to escape a predator.
+- If you are lucky enough to see a kill, remember that it can be gory and intense until the prey takes its last breath… there is no mercy in the pursuit of food– or in doing all it takes to escape a predator!

-- Juvenile, older, slower and weaker animals are generally killed.
-A chase is exciting but might be extremely stressful for children and even parents, especially if the quarry does not manage to outrun its pursuer.
-You may cheer for the underdog only to see it being devoured in the unchanging law of nature.
+- Juvenile, older, slower and weaker animals are generally the easiest prey.
+A chase is exciting but can be stressful for children and even parents.
+You may cheer for the underdog but the laws of nature usually win.

-- Hyenas are more active during the day than lions.
-They’re often found in proximity to one another because they try and steal each other’s kills – it’s a myth that hyenas survive by scavenging.
+- Hyenas are more active during the day than lions but they’re often found in proximity to one another because they try and steal each other’s kills – it’s a myth that hyenas survive by scavenging.
 It only seems this way because they steal lions’ prey or take back their own!
 Spotted hyenas (the ones from the movie) are more common than brown hyenas.

-- If you are travelling with young children who are doing their first safari, try to arrange a private vehicle and a safari villa.
+- If you are travelling with young children who are doing their first safari, try to arrange a private vehicle and a safari family villa.
 This will give you far more flexibility and privacy.
-If the kids are tired, you can go back to the lodge without consulting the other guests on the game-drive vehicle.
-You can also have meals in private if you prefer.
+If the kids are tired, you can go back to the lodge without disrupting the other guests on the game-drive vehicle.
+The villa will have special amenities to cater to kids, and you can have meals there in private if you prefer.

-- Some guides may not take very young children near predators.
+- Note some guides may not take very young children near predators.
 Lions have very sensitive hearing and high pitches can irritate them.
-So ensure that you bring as many pairs of binoculars with you as possible especially smaller ones for children.
-Don’t rely on being able to use the guide’s binos.
+If you can, bring as many pairs of binoculars with you as possible especially smaller ones for children to ensure everyone has the best viewing experience.

 - For young children, consider malaria-free destinations if you are concerned about them taking medications.
-These include Pilanesberg, Addo Elephant, Etosha and Madikwe.
+These include Madikwe, Etosha, Pilanesberg, and Addo Elephant.